All flavors back in stock Friday Evening, May 27!Sign up for back in stock alerts for each of your favorite flavors.

-Keto Lytes HP™ is a fully comprehensive, one of a kind electrolyte formula that has taken the low carb, Intermittent Fasting and endurance athlete communities by storm!
+Keto Lytes HP™ is a fully comprehensive, one of a kind electrolyte formula that is ideal for the the low carb, Intermittent Fasting and endurance athlete communities.
 It is one of the most useful supplements on the market for those who follow a ketogenic diet, intermittent fasting as well high level or recreational athletes in need of electrolyte support and replenishment.

 ** Flavor/Sweetener options **

-1) The Original, amazing, award winning & top selling flavoring system that everyone raves about.
-These are an 11 on a scale of 1-10 taste rating!
-Flavors: Grape Bubble gum, Blue Razz Lemonade, Sweet & Tart Candy Pop, Lemon Lime, Strawberry Margarita, Raspberry Banana, Green Appletini and Strawberry Burst.
+1) The Original, amazing & top selling flavoring system that everyone raves about.
+Flavors: Grape Bubble gum, Blue Razz Lemonade, Sweet & Tart Candy Pop, Lemon Lime, Strawberry Margarita, Raspberry Banana, Green Appletini, Caribbean Cooler and Strawberry Burst.

 2) Natural STEVIA sweetened option.
 (Noted on the label) - Smooth, light delicious taste with a tad bitter stevia kick at the end.
 Once you go over 28-32oz COLD water, the bitter kick is gone.
 (Or start with 1/2 scoop) ....Why bitter?
 Well that is what Stevia does.
 Just enough is sweet but the more you add the more bitter it gets and its not east using Stevia and dealing with the amazing fully loaded salty type ingredients of Keto Lytes HP.

 That being said we are ALWAYS tweaking so send us your feedback and let us know!
-Stevia flavors are: Blue Razz Lemonade, Grape Bubblegum, Lemon Lime and Raspberry Banana!
+Stevia flavors are: Blue Razz Lemonade, Grape Bubblegum, Lemon Lime, Green Appletini and Raspberry Banana!

-3) Unflavored/Unsweetened - Raw, salty goodness!
-HUGE seller!
+3) Unflavored/Unsweetened - Raw, salty goodness! big seller!

 Keto Lytes HP™ is most commonly used by low-carb dieters and those who practice intermittent fasting to combat the symptoms of "keto flu" such as dizziness, headaches, nausea brain fog, fatigue, muscle weakness or cramps and diarrhea.*